RoadieHQ/marketing-site/content/docs/tech-insights/track-dependency-versions/index.md

 ## Create a check that shows which software is not using a supported React version

-We have a data source telling us what React version is present in our repositories, but is also including non-React components.
+We have a data source telling us what React versions are present in our components, but it also includes non-React components in the results.
 Let's omit the non-React components from the results by creating a check.

 ### Create a check